maks/lca2013-android-appliances/presentation.md

 OS - Kernel

 * device drivers, eg. non-HID touchscreens
+* ...?

-    This is just liek building a custom kernel for your favourite desktop distro.
+    This is just like building a custom kernel for your favourite desktop distro.
     The reasons you would do this are the same, such as adding support for an unusual piece of hardware like a non-HID touchscreen for example.